LaeekAhmed/Vector-Calculator/README.md

-# VectCalc
+# Vector Calculator

+Vector calculator made using `Elm` for `COMPSCI 1XD3`
-• vector calculator which can perform operations like addition, subtraction, scaling, transformations and magnitude calculation on vectors with graphical visualization..
+Perform operations like addition, subtraction, scaling, transformations and magnitude calculation on vectors with graphical visualization.